Best Coffee Grinder UK 2026: From Budget to Premium

 The J-Max is the grinder that converted a lot of people from "manual grinders are a compromise" to "manual grinders are genuinely better."
 The 48mm conical steel burrs are large for a hand grinder, and the external adjustment dial with 400 settings gives you stepless-level precision.

-Grind quality genuinely rivals electric grinders in the £400-500 range.
+Grind quality genuinely rivals far pricier enthusiast electric grinders.
 This isn't marketing hyperbole - blind taste tests on r/espresso consistently show people can't distinguish J-Max shots from Eureka Mignon shots.
 The difference is you're providing the motor power instead of a plug socket.

 Zero retention.
 Dead silent.
 No counter space required (lives in a drawer).
 Grinds an 18g dose in about 25-30 seconds, which feels faster than you'd expect because the large burrs chew through beans quickly.